AnestisAsl/JurassicApp/README.md

 npx create-next-app@latest --ts
 ```
 and then the modules and libraries(*listed below*) were installed using npm.
-It combines frontend libraries for better and modern UI, including 3D objects and animations.
+It combines frontend libraries for better and modern UI, including 3D objects and animations.A map was also introduced in the latest release using the **LeafletMap** JS library.

 ## Technologies Used<br>